brumar/MnemoTrain/README.md

 Don't hesitate to contact me if you need.

 ## Future tasks :
+- Setup.py should copy important resources as well as empty csv file.
 - Manual for users or at least commented lines in recall txt files.
 - Implement spoken numbers as a discipline (only as training script for the moment).
 - Break disciplines.py in smaller parts.
 - Build a common parent class for N&F and abstract images.
 - Find better abstract images.